Self-similar co-ascent processes and Palm calculus: Abstract

 \section{Abstract}

-We discuss certain renormalised first passage bridges of self-similar processes.
-These processes generalise the Brownian co-ascent, a term recently introduced by Panzo \cite{panzo2018scaled}.
-Our main result states that the co-ascent of a given process is the process under the Palm distribution of its record measure.
-We base our notion of Palm distribution on self-similarity, thereby complementing the more common approach of considering Palm distributions related to stationarity or stationarity of increments of the underlying processes.
+We discuss certain renormalised first passage bridges of self-similar processes, generalising the ``Brownian co-ascent process'' discussed by Panzo (S{\'e}m.
+Prob.
+L, 2019) and introduced by Rosenbaum and Yor (S{\'e}m.
+Prob.
+XLVI, 2014).
+We provide a characterisation of co-ascent processes via Palm measures, namely that the co-ascent of a self-similar process is the process under the Palm distribution associated with its record measure.
+We use this representation to derive a distributional identity for $\alpha$-stable Lévy-subordinators with $\alpha\in(0,1)$.